 The four quickly charged up the stairs with their rifles ready.
 They emerged to a tangerine and lavender dusk sky.
 The building’s night roof lights were already activated.
 The cityscape was comprised of mid-rise office buildings with darkened windows, as it was a late Saturday afternoon.

 In the center of the roof two groups met.
-Members of the Porcupine Posse donned spiky haircuts, fancy brown tracksuits and black masks over their noses and mouths.
+Members of the Porcupine Posse donned spiky haircuts, fancy brown tracksuits, and black masks over their noses and mouths.
 Three stood on the roof while their pilot, wearing a headset, waited in a helicopter, until they completed their transaction.

-There were also a trio of the Ant Colony dressed in luchador outfits, masks and all.
+There was also a trio of the Ant Colony dressed in luchador outfits, masks, and all.
 The muscular Crazy Ant wore a reddish-brown wrestling singlet.
 The athletic Acrobat Ant was clad in black with a fanny pack belt across her waist.
 Their leader, Pharaoh Ant, stood stout at four feet dressed in gold with a short purple cape.
 Their awaiting floating vehicle was the ebony Flying Ant airship.
 It had a wooden ramp extended resting on the roof’s edge.
 An anchor rope was tied around one of the building’s metal poles present on the roof.

 The two groups had been engaged in a transaction trading metal briefcases when they were interrupted by the law enforcement agency.

 “It’s the Big Deal!”
 Pharaoh loudly hissed with a clenched fist.